karanm21/EE798R_term_project/README.md

 Download the **[EMO-DB](http://emodb.bilderbar.info/download/download.zip)** and **[IEMOCAP](https://sail.usc.edu/iemocap/iemocap_release.htm)** datasets (IEMOCAP requires permission to access).
 After downloading, extract the datasets into the `./data` directory.

+I have done the work on the EMO-DB dataset on Google Colab.
+The colab file is uploaded above.
+The work on the IEMOCAP dataset is done on the server (as GPU was needed in its computations).

 ---

 ## Training and Testing